Is this you?

 Emotions and Behaviour

-You are having arguments with others about how to handle the problem and this adds to your stress.
+- You have arguments with others about how to handle the problem and this adds to your stress.

 We will help you to help yourselves and your loved one.
 Carers and friends can be valuable allies for someone with an eating disorder, making it more likely that someone will accept help and commit to treatment.
 Recovery is possible with the right support.
 We will give you the support and advice you need.